mwiens91/sm64-route-optimizer/README.md

 In the second step, we sort all eligible stars for the route in ascending order of their time.
-We also initialize a min-heap, initially empty, which will be ordered on star count requirement.[^star-count-requirement-example]
+We also initialize a min-heap, initially empty, which is ordered by star count requirement.

-We start iterating at the first index of the array of stars we sorted.
+We start iterating at the first index of the sorted stars array.
 If the first star is a special star or is excluded from the route, we skip it.
 If it is eligible to be in the route, but our current star count does not meet the star's star count requirement, we push the star on the heap.
 Otherwise, we add the star to the route.
-Each subsequent iteration proceeds as follows:
+Each iteration proceeds as follows:

-- we pop a star from the heap if we meet its star count requirement;
+- if the heap is non-empty and we meet the star count requirement for the star at the top of the heap, we add that star;
-- else, we look at the star under the current index in the sorted array of stars:
+- else, we look through the array until we find a star we can add.
+For each star we pass over,
   - if the star is a special star or excluded, we skip it
-  - else, if we do not meet the star's star count requirement, we push it on the heap
+  - if the star is not special but we do not meet the star's star count requirement, we push it on the heap
-  - else, we add the star to the route
+  - otherwise, we add the star to the route and proceed to the next iteration

 We continue until we reach a total of 70 stars, and then update the best route found so far given the sum of star times for the route.